 That would be me.

-I thought it would be a no-brainer to install one of those compact dishwashers, but I changed this type of thinking when not two, but three people couldn’t do it.
+I thought it would be a no-brainer to install one of those compact dishwashers, but I’m getting ahead of myself.

 Mount Washington: At Home With Mysterious Crashings and Booms

 I live in a very cozy little house on the apex of a mountain – Mount Washington in Los Angeles – that the native Chumash considered very sacred.
 The first Western ashram of Paramahansa Yogananda is just a short walk from us.

 We’ve been renting it since May 2012, and from the get-go we were greeted with mysterious happenings.For example, the first or second night after the move from our former house, Tom and I were each unpacking in separate rooms when a loud crash shocked the silence.
 I was convinced that all of my unpacked glassware had shattered on the wood floor in the living room at the point when Tom had obviously dropped them.

 I peered out of the bedroom door I was in and was surprised to see Tom doing the same from the other bedroom, and not from the direction the shattering glass sound had come from.

 He had assumed I had dropped a box!
 Of course, we looked to see what was broken – and found nothing.